ElizabethHarvey/SnapchatClone/README.md

 ![IMG_0699](https://user-images.githubusercontent.com/97624434/204629399-a41da42e-0c59-41be-959d-a6367813edad.PNG)
 ![IMG_0700](https://user-images.githubusercontent.com/97624434/204629477-4273e5d3-db3b-457c-a846-4067bc2ab36b.PNG)

+#
-# Fuctionality
+# 🛠 Fuctionality
 - Navigation
 - Database
 - Authentication
 - Location
 - DateTimePicker

+#
+# ⏰ Up Coming Functionality
+- Add Friends
+- Stories
+- Filters
+- Open / Deliver Notice

+#
-# About
+# 🧠 About
 This SnapChat Clone uses Firebase as a database and authentication and for the UI we use StyleSheets When you signing up you will have your location pinged to show up on the map, if the email that you have typed in has been used you will recive a alert and will not continue to the next screen.